 We think this is a super cool setup by Garden S:

 The rocks are heated by the sun & provide a good surface for the vines to climb on.
 The dragon fruits get nutrients from the air around, some neighboring plants & the soil.
 There's some good soil underneath them.
-Also if you have a balcony, try out this supporting style:
+Also if you have a balcony, check out this supporting setup:

 This guy uses water jugs as containers for soil & feed:

 As the plants grow taller, you can stick a pole in the jugs support them.
 It is super easy and the maintenance is also much lighter.
-Come check out another setup by Ed Valdivia:
+Here is another setup by Ed Valdivia:

 He just lets the dragon fruits climb on the wall.
 When their air roots are developed, even if the ground roots are cut off, they will still survive.
 They get the nutrition from the air.
 The wall is also a protection for the plants against the cold winter or very hot summer.

-Now what if we have a bigger farm or plantation with 1000s of dragon fruit plants?
+Now what if there are 1000s of dragon fruit plants to support?
+How do the big farms do it?
 The good news is it is totally doable to support them too.
-Let's see:
+Let's have a 'virtual tour' around:

 For bigger farms & gardens